KatTypeM/KatTypeM/README.md

 - 👀 I’m interested in learning all types of programming to create cool programs for the world.
 - 🌱 I’m currently learning HTML5/CSS3/Javascript
 - 💞️ I’m looking to collaborate on ...
 No idea yet
 - 📫 How to reach me...
-Send a message through my website kattypem.com

 <!---
 KatTypeM/KatTypeM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.